pingcap/docs/tidb-lightning/tidb-lightning-physical-import-mode-usage.md

 There are two methods for conflict detection:

-- Detection before importing, controlled by `conflict` configuration
+- The new version of conflict detection, controlled by `conflict` configuration
-- Detection after importing, the old behaviour, controlled by `tikv-importer.duplicate-resolution` configuration
+- The old version of conflict detection, controlled by `tikv-importer.duplicate-resolution` configuration

  Currently the two modes cannot be used at the same time.

-### Detection before importing
+### The new version of conflict detection

-Detection before importing will be enabled when configuration `conflict.strategy` is set.
-The meaning of configuration values are:
+The new version of conflict detection is enabled when the configuration [`conflict.strategy`](/tidb-lightning/tidb-lightning-configuration.md#tidb-lightning-task) is set.
+The meaning of configuration values are as follows:

 | Strategy | Default behavior of conflicting data | The corresponding SQL statement |
 | :-- | :-- | :-- |